 Sending help when needed

-Sometimes, you need someone to come to you to help resolve your mental health crisis.
+You may need someone to come to you during a mental health crisis.

-If a mobile crisis team is not available, law enforcement may be dispatched.
-Many law enforcement officers who handle these calls have completed crisis intervention training.
-Crisis intervention training helps law enforcement officers better understand people experiencing a mental health crisis and how to address their needs.
+If a county mobile crisis team can’t come to you, they may send law enforcement.
+Many law enforcement officers who take these calls have completed crisis intervention training.
+The training helps them better understand people having a behavioral health crisis and how to meet their needs.

 Co-responder models provide a mobile crisis response using law enforcement and mental health professionals for individuals during an emergency.
 Many co-responder models respond to mental health calls through 911.
 They are not available in all Wisconsin communities.